kaazing/gateway/doc/admin-reference/r_conf_service.md

 Once the maximum interval is reached, the Gateway continues to reconnect to the SOCKS proxy at the maximum interval.
 If no maximum is specified, then the default retry interval is 30 seconds.
 For more information about configuring the SOCKS proxy, see [Configure Enterprise Shield™ with the Gateway](../reverse-connectivity/o_rc_checklist.md).

+For most cases, setting `socks.retry.maximum.interval` to 60 seconds is recommended because it:
+- Reduces the amount of time between retry attempts to connect to the DMZ Gateway.
+- Makes it less likely the Gateway goes into a quiesced mode at startup.
+(At startup: the value set for the `socks.timeout` element determines how long the reverse-port is bound before going into the heartbeat/quiesced mode.)
+- Avoids the situation where it appears that the system is not working when things are simply paused or delayed.

 ##### Example

 The following example shows a `service` element containing a SOCKS proxy connection retry interval time limit of 60 seconds: